malikshairali/android-sensor-framework/README.md

 ## Description

-A simple android app that implementats sensor framework and shows usage of following sensors:
+A simple android app that implements sensor framework and shows usage of following sensors:
 - Proximity
 - Light
 - Accelerometer